foundersandcoders/our-site-v0-DEFUNCT/mvp.md

 If our developers agree that we have a realistic chance of delivering a useful MVP for you, then we will contact you and request permission to raise an invoice for £500.

 *How long do I have to wait for work to start*
-As soon as you have paid, we will allocate you the first available start date that is convenient for you.
+As soon as you have paid, we will allocate you the first available start date that is convenient for you and send you a project questionnaire, which you will need to be complete before work starts.

 *Why do I have to pay before work starts?*
 Demand for our MVP programme outstrips supply and we need to know that clients are committed to the process before we can schedule a date for work to start.